How Will Coronavirus Impact Workers Compensation in Massachusetts?

 One reason it could be difficult to receive workers’ compensation benefits for contracting coronavirus.
 It can be difficult to prove that someone got the coronavirus at work.
 First responders who have been exposed to coronavirus must be removed from work from three to 14 days.
 However, many first responders who do not know they have been exposed are becoming diagnosed with coronavirus.

-Massachusetts Will be Reducing Workers’ Compensation Rates
+Changes to Massachusetts Workers’ Compensation Rates during Coronavirus

 Massachusetts recently approved a 6.8% reduction of workers’ compensation insurance rates.
 The reduction will become effective on or after July 1, 2020.
 This reduction in the rate of workers’ compensation will negatively affect those who are already suffering financially.
 Potentially, many more people will become reliant on workers’ compensation benefits due to the coronavirus pandemic.
 Some first responders have been forced to respond to emergencies with only surgical masks, not the N95 masks that they need.